rkt/rkt/Documentation/trying-out-rkt.md

 sudo ./scripts/setup-data-dir.sh
 ```

-Now it's time to test this out by retrieving an etcd image using a non-root user in the rkt group.

-First, trust the signing key for etcd images.
+Trust the signing key for etcd images.
 This must be run as root as access to the keystore is restricted:

 ```
 sudo ./rkt trust --prefix coreos.com/etcd
 ```

+Now it's time to test this out by retrieving an etcd image using a non-root user in the rkt group.
+Make sure your shell is restarted to enable the `rkt` group for your user, or
+just run `newgrp rkt` to enable it and continue on the same session.

 Now fetch the etcd image as an unprivileged user:

 ```
 ./rkt fetch coreos.com/etcd,version=v2.2.5
 ```